Aldo (brand): History

 In 2010, the company made major announcements, which led to major expansion in the American market.
-The ALDO Group and JCPenney announced the launch of the Call It Spring brand, which would sell as a shop-in-shop concept in JCPenney stores across the United States.
+The Aldo Group and JCPenney announced the launch of the Call It Spring brand, which would sell as a shop-in-shop concept in JCPenney stores across the United States.
 The Call It Spring concept was expected to be in 600 JCPenney stores by the fall of 2011 and JCPenney would be the only department store retailer of the brand.
-The ALDO Group also announced that it was partnering with Kohl's department stores to design and produce exclusive footwear products that would be sold under private and exclusive brand names.
-The new ALDO-designed products were to launch in Kohl's stores for the Spring 2011 season.
+The Aldo Group also announced that it was partnering with Kohl's department stores to design and produce exclusive footwear products that would be sold under private and exclusive brand names.
+The new Aldo-designed products were to launch in Kohl's stores for the Spring 2011 season.

 In 2017, Aldo Bensadoun's son David Bensadoun was appointed chief executive of Aldo, replacing Patrik Frisk.

-On May 7, 2020, ALDO announced it would restructure under the Companies’ Creditors Arrangement Act citing the impact of the COVID-19 pandemic.
+On 7 May 2020, Aldo announced it would restructure under the Companies’ Creditors Arrangement Act citing the impact of the COVID-19 pandemic in Canada.
 All 6,680 store associates and more than half of the employees at its headquarters have been furloughed.
 In the midst of its restructuration, the company also move from its mythic headquarters to a nearby location in Saint-Laurent, Montreal.
 In July 2022, it announced that it had completed its restructuring process.

-Criticism
+The company once operated the now closed or rebranded banners Little Burgundy (which it sold to Genesco), Simard & Voyer, Christian Shoes, Access, Pegabo, Transit, Stoneridge, Locale, Feetfirst and FIRST (which was the American version of Feetfirst).

+In January 2024, Authentic Brands Group licensed its Sperry brand to the Aldo Group for North American operations.
+Aldo already works closely with Authentic on brands like Brooks Brothers and Roxy.

+Controversy

-In December 2012, the U.S. Department of Labor found that a factory in Los Angeles producing ALDO goods was paying employees under minimum wage.
+In December 2012, the U.S. Department of Labor found that a factory in Los Angeles producing Aldo goods was paying employees under minimum wage.